What is worse: if you get a DWI underage or over 21?

 - Prison sentence of up to 10 years

 In addition to fines and jail or prison time, you also face penalties including:

 - Alcohol education and treatment

 - Ignition interlock installation

-Upon conviction for underage DWI in Texas,, you will also have a permanent criminal record.
-This will potentially interfere with your ability to get into the university or college of your choice, get a student loan, find a job, or rent an apartment.
+Upon conviction for underage DWI in Texas, you will also have a permanent criminal record.
+This could interfere with your ability to get into the university or college of your choice, get a student loan, find a job, or rent an apartment.